danthegoodman1/RedpandaSovereignStructure/README.md

 }
 ```

-This is mmissing the required `category` field.
+This is missing the required `category` field.
 Thankfully the schema validation detected this, and sent it back through again to retry.

 Ensuring that records conforms to an expected JSON schema is _critical_ for production workloads.